-In a regime of reducing central funding and increased uncertainty, the City Council has substantially delivered its financial plan for 2016/17 and preparatory work is in place to deliver further savings in future years whilst continuing to strive to minimise the impact on services.
+In a regime of reducing central funding and increased uncertainty, the City Council has substantially delivered its financial plan for 2017/18 and preparatory work is in place to deliver further savings in future years whilst continuing to strive to minimise the impact on services.

-Finally, I would like to take the opportunity to thank all staff within the Council for their efforts to deliver the Council's financial plans, and thanks are due in particular to the finance team for their work producing this Statement of Accounts.
+Finally, I would like to take the opportunity to thank all staff within the Council for their efforts in delivering the Council's financial plans, and thanks are due in particular to the finance team for their work producing this Statement of Accounts in line with the new accelerated timetable for the closure of accounts.